avinashd144/agricultural-iot-analytics/README.md

 ## Project Goal

-Build a **duty cycle analysis dashboard** that shows the operational states and KPIs of farm equipment (tractors, irrigators, harvesters) across a full year of hourly sensor readings.
+Build a **duty cycle analysis dashboard** that shows the operational states and KPIs of farm equipment (tractors, harvesters) across a full year of hourly sensor readings.

 ## Tech Stack